 2. Advanced Study Track

-Complete two 600-level Safety courses, one from the Fall schedule and one from the Spring schedule.
-Safety Honors students are limited to two Graduate level classes and may enroll for one in a semester.
+Complete two 600-level Safety courses, one from the Fall scheduled and one from the spring schedule.
+Safety Honors students are limited to two Graduate level classes and may enroll in one for a semester.
 Undergraduate students who successfully complete two 600-level Safety courses totaling 8 credits, with a minimum grade of B, will not be required to repeat those courses if they enroll in the Graduate program.

 Courses Available for Honors Enrollment (select two - one per semester)